gazj/sslchains/README.md

 #### Show usage

-Use with the `-h` option to include hidden files and directories.
+Use with the `-h` option to show usage information.

 #### Process hidden files / directories